distributed-text-services/specifications/Documents-Endpoint.md

 | token	 | (May be required) Authentication token for access control	| POST, PUT, DELETE |
 | format | (Optional) Specifies a data format for response/request body other than the default	| GET, POST, PUT, DELETE |

-Note that one must either provide a "ref" parameter __or__ a pair of "start" and "end" parameters.
+Note that for GET requests one may either provide a "ref" parameter __or__ a pair of "start" and "end" parameters.
 A request cannot combine "ref" with the other two.
 If, say, a "ref" and a "start" are both provided this should cause the request to fail.

 Two parameters are used only when creating new document sections using a `POST` request: `after` and `before`.
 These allow one to specify where a new text segment should be inserted.
-One or the other of `after` and `post` must be included in a `POST` request.
+One or the other of `after` and `post` must be included in a `POST` request unless one is creating the first text segment in a new document.

 Where the implementation needs to control who can access, create, or modify server data, the `token` parameter also allows for token-based authentication (as with OAuth 2.0) if desired.
 It is up to the implementation to decide how such tokens should be generated and processed.